-The second stage Involves increasing the total US PE diagnostic market that is imaged through nuclear medicine from 15% to 30%.
-This target raises the total potential PE market for Technegas[TM] in the US to US\$180 million annually, Cyclopharm's confidence the US market can be expanded to US\$180 million is based on the company's extensive and successful global track record, the unique properties of Technegas[TM] including its ability to enhance 3-D imaging technology and create superior clinical outcomes to CTPA.
+The second stage involves increasing the total US PE diagnostic market that is imaged through nuclear medicine from 15% to 30%.
+This target raises the total potential PE market for TechnegasTM in the US to US\$180 million annually, Cyclopharm's confidence the US market can be expanded to US\$180 million is based on the company's extensive and successful global track record, the unique properties of TechnegasTM including its ability to enhance 3-D imaging technology and create superior clinical outcomes to CTPA.

-Underpinning these projections is the key fact that US reimbursement codes are based on established nuclear medicine procedures.
-Technegas can therefore be immediately utilised under existing bundled procedural codes.
+Underpinning the opportunity is the key fact that US reimbursement codes are based on established nuclear medicine procedures.
+TechnegasTM can therefore be immediately utilised under existing bundled procedural codes.